Fuzzy Black Holes from Mass Generation in Matrix Compactification: IKKT with interchanging boundary conditions

 We first examine the bosonic terms, which are given by

 Note that at least one of the modes summed over is a zero-mode.
 The interaction term with ghosts reads

-There are also interaction terms which only involve non-zero modes, but those are integrated over in the Wilsonian effective theory calculation, and since they do not depend on zero-modes, they contribute to the zero-modes effective action as a constant which can be ignored.
+There are also interaction terms which only involve non-zero modes, but those are integrated over in the Wilsonian effective theory calculation, and since they do not depend on zero modes, they contribute to the effective action as a constant which can be ignored.

 The interaction term for fermions is composed of a periodic and an anti-periodic component.
 These are completely disconnected from each other.
 We define $V_3,...,V_6$ to involve periodic spinors, given by